johncoleman83/generate-testing-files/README.md

 ## To Do

+* More Pythonic Parsing
+* Create one main app for any file type, instead of 5
 * Make script to create `./tests` directory
 * switch file creation method to use `.split(',')` instead of long-parse
 * use beautifulsoup to parse intranet for me